Understanding the data: Supervised consumption sites

 - Number of drug overdoses that took place in an SCS during the reporting period and which did not result in death.
 To date, nobody has died of an overdose in an SCS in Canada.

-- Total service referrals
+- Total referrals

-- Service referrals provided within the SCS
+- Services provided within the SCS

 - wound care